 Before you go thrifting, explore the flea market's website for a list of vendors and a map or chart that indicates vendors' locations.
-Set a budget and create a list of objects you want to buy.
-Jot down measurements of places in your home you want to fill with newly purchased pieces.
+Set a budget and create a list or gather images of items you want to buy.
+Snap a few pictures and jot down measurements of places in your home you want to fill with newly purchased pieces.
 Compiling this info beforehand allows you to plot a buying route that efficiently gets you to the booths you most want to visit while focusing your acquiring eye.

 Make sure you have a way to get your finds home, which might mean arriving in a truck or knowing the location of the nearest shipping center.
 Clean out your vehicle to create empty space for toting your loot.
 Meet up with a friend who loves flea markets as much as you, so you have an extra car and an extra pair of hands available if needed.
 Check with market organizers or individual vendors about delivery services.

 Carry plenty of cash, but bring your checkbook as a backup.
-Not every vendor takes credit cards and nothing says "let's deal" better than cash in hand.
+Many dealers take credit cards, but some are more flexible about prices when you pay cash.
 Have singles or small bills in your pocket to make quick deals on inexpensive objects.

-Early birds get the tastiest worms!
-You'll find the best selections when the market opens (but you'll get better prices toward the end of the day).
-You'll move freely through the aisles before crowds gather, which gives you a chance to quickly peruse vendors' wares.
+You'll find the best selections right when the market opens (but you might score better deals toward the end of the day).
+Getting there early lets you move freely through the aisles before crowds gather, which gives you a chance to quickly peruse vendors' wares.
 If you're doing a speedy overview, jot down the locations of the booths you want to revisit.

 Look for labels that translate into value.
 Baker, Drexel, Charles Eames, Henredon, William Haines, Kittinger, Verner Panton, and Stickley furniture pieces are beautiful and durable.
 Silver brands, such as Gorham, Oneida, Towle, and Rogers Brothers, and pottery makers, such as McCoy, Bauer, and Weller, are highly collectible.
 Check furniture joints to see if they're secure or can be easily fixed; pass by too-rickety items (especially chairs) that are unlikely to support people or things.
 Look closely for dings, dents, and chips that adversely affect a piece's appearance.